pexip/plugin-anonymizer/README.md

 # Plugin anonymizer

-This plugin helps the anonymize the user's display names.
+This plugin that helps to anonymize the user's display names.
 This way, when a user connects, the meeting host will change the username of all connected participants to something as Anonymous_3245.

 ## Prerequisites